Traditional Backup and Data Replication for Data Protection

 Conclusion of Part Two

-In all cases avoid disasters by protecting data using a combination of replication and remote online backup.
+In all cases avoid disasters by protecting data using a combination of replication for remote backup and sync and remote online backup.

 - Evans, Chris (June 2014).
 “Backup vs replication, snapshots, CDP in data protection strategy”.
 TechTarget.
 Retrieved 10 May 2017.